Live View¶

 Organization and project labels: In this example, the organization is

-, and the project islogfire-demo-spider
+, and the project isdocs-app

 .
 You can click the organization name to go to the organization overview page; the project name is a link to this page. -